jibee/STpp/README.md

 The philosphy behind them is to be a close match to actual STM32F4 registers.
 It hides the access to RCC clocks though, and there are some helper functions.

-- drivers contain higher level drivers.
+- lib contain higher level drivers.
 They are for components external to the STM32F4 itself.

 Current state
 =============